HDI-Project/ATM/README.md

 ## 1. Get the demo data

-The first step in order to run **ATM** is to obtain the demo datasets that will used in during the rest of the tutorial.
+The first step in order to run **ATM** is to obtain the demo datasets that will be used in during the rest of the tutorial.

 In order to obtain them, open a python interpreter and execute the following commands